Protecting and enhancing habitat for the endangered Swamp Skink

 Following the discovery of a population of Swam Skinks at Inverloch, experts determined that its habitat was being diminished by the recent housing development of Broadbeach Estate.
 A boardwalk has been constructed to provide protection.

-This GTSAG project, supported by Coastcare, will focus on weed control and supplementary planting.
 A community awareness raising program is also underway.
 It includes interpretative signage and a pamphlet for local residents and visitors on the importance of protecting and retaining habitat in this fragile coastal area.
 A local herpetologist will carry out an ongoing volunteer monitoring program of population numbers.

 Swamp Skink photo with thanks to Dave Newman.